pducklin/pducklin/README.md

 You can find my contact details at <https://pducklin.com/about>.

 One of my special skills is explaining in plain English the sort of technological stuff that often gets lost in jargon.
+Hire me to write, present, do webinars, and host podcasts for you.
+Hire me because I have many years of real experience in cybersecurity - not just one year's worth many times over.

-The `minimalisti-C` repository below is a convenience for readers who need a tiny, free, unencumbered C compiler that's trivial to install, so they can have a go with the Windows C code that I include in some of my posts and articles.
-For quick experiments or threat-hunts, the sub-half-megabyte download of `minimalisti-C` makes it a lot more convenient than fetching gigabytes' worth of mingw-64 or Visual Studio (which never seems to stop calling home, fetching new files, and filling up your VMs with stuff).
+The `minimalisti-C` repository below is a convenience for readers who need a tiny, free, unencumbered C compiler that's trivial to install.
+Why fetch multigigasbytes of Visual Studio or mingw-w64 when you can use this tookit of under half a megabyte!

 The `onenetd` repository was originally written by Adam Sampson way back in the early 2000s.
-I have added it here mainly for my own convenience in finding it again, though you may find it useful if you've ever used ncat and the like.
-(This one passes an ever-increasing environment variable called `CONNCOUNT` to the scripts you call, which helps you collect data for each connection in a series of uniquely and well-ordered files.)
+I have added it here mainly for my own convenience in finding it again, though you may find it useful if you've ever used inetd, ncat, and the like.

 Note that I use the awesome [Fossil SCM](https://fossil-scm.org/) for my own development needs, rather that git/GitHub, so you won't see much activity here.
 If you have pull requests, questions, or suggestions, feel free to contact me directly.
 (See above.)